 13. Soothes the Effects of Trauma

 Research from the Eisenhower Army Medical Center revealed that meditation can potentially calm and heal the brain.
-This works because meditation reduces reduces stress hormones by calming the sympathetic nervous system, which is responsible for our ‘fight-or-flight’ responses to danger.
-Veterans who added meditation to their PTSD recovery treatment felt less irritable, slept better, and saw an improvement in their personal relationships.7
+This works because meditation reduces stress hormones by calming the sympathetic nervous system, which is responsible for our ‘fight-or-flight’ responses to danger.
+Veterans who added meditation to their PTSD recovery treatment felt less irritable, slept better, and saw an improvement in their relationships.

 15. Reduces Social Isolation

-A study from the American Psychological Association stated that subjects who engaged in loving-kindness meditation “increased feelings of social connection and positivity toward novel individuals, on both explicit and implicit levels.”8
+A study from the American Psychological Association stated that subjects who engaged in loving-kindness meditation “increased feelings of social connection and positivity toward novel individuals, on both explicit and implicit levels.”

 Loving your body image is a deeply personal and complex journey.
-Many wonder where to start.
+But, many of us wonder where we should start.
 The good news is that meditation offers the perfect first step: by eliminating toxic thoughts, you focus on the traits that make you beautiful.

 17. Lessens Aggressiveness